gSchool/glearn-cli/README.md

 go run main.go [commands...] [flags...]
 ```

+### Specifying Learn App URL

+By default, the CLI tool will use Learn's base url `https://learn-2.galvanize.com`.
+This value can be changed by exporting the environment variable `LEARN_BASE_URL` to specify the desired address.

 # Releases

 Create/add a github token with `repo` access.
 This gives you the ability to push releases and their binaries.